skinred78/InstantLingua/README.md

    - For translation: select target language and enable bilingual comparison if desired
    - For rewrite: choose your preferred rewrite style
    - For custom prompt: enter your custom AI instruction
-6. Choose display mode: Display Only, Display and Copy, or Paste to Cursor
+6. Choose display mode: Display Only, Display and Copy, Paste to Cursor, or Dialog Window
+7. Adjust Auto-Dialog Threshold if needed (default: 200 characters, set to 0 to disable)
-7. Adjust temperature settings if needed
+8. Adjust temperature settings if needed

 ### Ollama Setup